SE-4485-group-2/OSSMMP/scripts/README.md

 sudo chmod 600 /root/.securekey
 ```

-> ⚠️ **Reminder:** Back up your key file securely if this setup is important.
+> ⚠️ **Reminder:** Back up your key file securely.
 Without it, your encrypted volume is unrecoverable.

 ---